jaslac/go-embed/README.md

 ### embed

-This package converts any file into Go source code(bytes) without any package
+Converts any file into Go source code(bytes) without any package

-simple and clean

 ### Installation